zhijieshi/cse3666/faq/cse3666-qa.md

 ## Why do computers use 2's complement numbers?

-There are many explanations on the Internet.
-One of the reasons is we can use the same method to do additon of unsigned and signed numbers.
-We just need to build one adder in hardware to perform add/sub for unsigned binary nnumbers and for 2's complement numbers.

-Two's complement numbers also have nice math properties and that is why we can use the same adder for signed and unsigned numbers.
+Two's complement numbers have nice math properties.
+We can use the same hardware to perform addition/subtraction on both signed and unsigned numbers.

-For example, if we consider bits 11111111 as an 8-bit unsigned binary number, its value (in decimal) is 255.
-If we consider the bits as an 8-bit two's complement number, its value is -1.
-255 and -1 are congruent modulo 256.
+Here is an example.
+If we consider eight bits 11111111 as an unsigned binary number, its value is 255 (in decimal).
+If we consider the bits as a two's complement number, its value is -1.
+255 and -1 are congruent modulo
--1 mod 256 = 255.
+256.  -1 mod 256 = 255.

 ## How does the processor do additions on hexadecimal or decimal numbers?